 You can get more information at the Tasmania government website.

-In Vic, all children must register in school by the time they turn six.
-The first year is called Preparatory in Victoria.
+In Vic, all children must register for school by the time they turn six.
+The first year is called Foundation in Victoria.

 The school year starts in late January.